tsedio/tsed/docs/docs/templating.md

 ## Configuration

 Ts.ED is using [consolidate](https://github.com/tj/consolidate.js) under the hood.
-The default, template engine installed with Ts.ED is [EJS](https://ejs.co/).
+The default template engine installed with Ts.ED is [EJS](https://ejs.co/).
 If you want to use another engine, please refer to the engine documentation and [consolidate](https://github.com/tj/consolidate.js) to install the engine correctly.

 <<< @/docs/docs/snippets/templating/configuration.ts